GitHubByJelle/Checkers/README.md

 * Use simple evalution function
 * Implement other self-learning algorithms
 * Improve Alpha-Beta Search (e.g. Transposition Tables, Iterative Deepening, etc.)

+The code still contains code some experiments / comments for optimising the code (e.g. multiple sorting / evaluation functions).
+I kept them in, to give in-depth detail on the things I tried.